-The first step might be to use GHDL and explore it’s possibilities in an own project.
+The first step might be to use GHDL and explore its possibilities in your own project.
 If you are new to VHDL, see the Quick Start Guide for an introduction.
 Furthermore, we encourage you to read Invoking GHDL, where the most commonly used options are explained.
-You can also check the complete Command Reference.
+You can also check the complete Additional Command Reference.

-While using GHDL, you might find flaws, such as bugs, missing features, typos in the documentation or topics which are still not covered.
-In order to improve GHDL, we welcome bug reports, suggestions and contributions for any aspect of GHDL.
-Either if it’s a bug or an enhancement, have a look at the and to see if someone already told us about it.
+While using GHDL, you might find flaws, such as bugs, missing features, typos in the documentation, or topics which still are not covered.
+In order to improve GHDL, we welcome bug reports, suggestions, and contributions for any aspect of GHDL.
+Whether it’s a bug or an enhancement, have a look at the and to see if someone already told us about it.
 You might find a solution there.

-Since the development of GHDL started fifteen years ago, multiple platforms have been used as a support for both distribution and getting feedback.
-However, the development is now centralized in github.
+Since the development of GHDL started in 2002, multiple platforms have been used as a support for both distribution and getting feedback.
+However, the development is now centralized in GitHub.